Delhi Holidays in 2026

 The gardens are located near the India international centre which is 3 km away from Humayun's tomb.
 The Lodhi Gardens is famous as a tourist place in summers.
 It is one of the historical gardens in Delhi.
 The garden had been created by Sayyid and Lodhi rulers during the 15th and 16th century.

-Also Know: Today's Gold Rate in Delhi
+Also, Know: Today's Gold Rate in Delhi

-FAQs on Delhi Holidays in 2025
+FAQs on Delhi Holidays in 2026

 • If a public holiday to commemorate a historical figure, festival, or religious occasion falls on a Sunday, will it be a holiday the next day or the previous day?